 Healthy sleep patterns start with a schedule.
-Here’s how to get your baby onto a regular 9 month old sleep schedule with top tricks to make maintaining it as easy as possible.
+Here’s how to get your baby onto a regular 9 month old sleep schedule with top tricks to make maintaining healthy sleep habits as easy as possible.

 How Much Should A 9 Month Old Sleep?